EliDhapi/PacMenExcercise/README.md

 PacMen Excercise

 <h2>Project Description</h2>
 This project uses javascript, CSS, HTML and it is a factory for making pacmen.
-When button "make one" is pressed you need to complete the code to position the new pacman image and add it to the "game" div.
-It is then added to the array of pacmen, which keeps track of the position and velocity of each pacman.
-You also need to make each pacman bounce off any wall it hits.
-Start by getting at least one pacman positioned and viewable.
+This browser-based doodad lets users add PacMen to the screen and then make the pacmen bounce all around the screen

 <h2>How to Run</h2>
 (1) Download the following files from this repository into a directory on your local machine: